 2. Quick Start Guide

 This chapter provides a brief summary of how to build and run the SRW Application.
 The steps will run most smoothly on Level 1 systems.
-Users should expect to reference other chapters of this User’s Guide, particularly Chapter 4 and Chapter 5, for additional explanations regarding each step.
+Users should expect to reference other chapters of this User’s Guide, particularly Chapter 4: Building the SRW App and Chapter 5: Running the SRW App, for additional explanations regarding each step.

 2.1.
 Install the HPC-Stack

-SRW App users who are not working on a Level 1 platform will need to install the HPC-Stack prior to building the SRW App on a new machine.
-Installation instructions appear in the HPC-Stack documentation.
+SRW App users who are not working on a Level 1 platform will need to install the prerequisite software stack via HPC-Stack prior to building the SRW App on a new machine.
+Users can find installation instructions in the HPC-Stack documentation.
 The steps will vary slightly depending on the user’s platform.
-However, in all cases, the process involves cloning the HPC-Stack repository, creating and entering a build directory, and invoking
+However, in all cases, the process involves (1) cloning the HPC-Stack repository, (2) reviewing/modifying the

-make commands to build the stack.
-This process will create a number of modulefiles and scripts that will be used for setting up the build environment for the SRW App.
+stack/stack_<system>.yaml files, and (3) running the commands to build the stack.
+This process will create a number of modulefiles required for building the SRW App.

 Once the HPC-Stack has been successfully installed, users can move on to building the SRW Application.